 But don’t be fooled, Android does just fine when you take into the consideration other revenue channels which, in the end, make it back into an app developer’s pocket.

-• Don’t think of it as Apple vs. Android; it’s really not that simple.
+Don’t think of it as Apple vs. Android; it’s really not that simple.
 Each platform has its benefits and methods of attack and developers the world over should consider that before they make any decisions on what platform their app will run on.
 After all, if you were an app developer in Asia, there would be very little consideration – Android would win hands down.

-• If you’re not taking advantage of the holiday season here in the US, you definitely should be.
+If you’re not taking advantage of the holiday season here in the US, you definitely should be.
 In December 2013 alone, Apple reported 3 billion apps downloaded and $1 billion spent in the app store.
 Who wouldn’t want to be part of that?

 Author

 Becky is the Senior Content Marketing Manager at TUNE.
-Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
+Before TUNE, she handled content strategy and marketing communications at several tech startups in the Bay Area.
 Becky received her bachelor's degree in English from Wake Forest University.
-After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.
+After a decade in San Francisco and Seattle, she has returned home to Charleston, SC, where you can find her strolling through Hampton Park with her pup and enjoying the simple things between adventures with friends and family.

 Leave a Reply